I don’t know where I’m going but this is where I’ve been…

 - I’m at ease working as an Oracle subject matter expert within a team or an organisation.

 - I’m not a production DBA.
 If there’s one area where a production DBA has to be bang on the money, it’s Backup and Recovery (two areas?).
 I’m not.
 But I could get there.

-- Oracle is where my passion is but I have development experience and understanding of other technologies and am always keen to learn and branch out.
+- Oracle is where my passion has recently been focused but I have development experience and understanding of other technologies and am always keen to learn and branch out.

-- Spent ten years in investment banks or asset managers, being the Oracle SME on application teams, dealing with performance issues, tuning code, and shepherding application performance through upgrades and migrations.
+- Spent over a decade in investment banking / asset management, being the Oracle SME on application teams, dealing with performance issues, tuning code, and shepherding application performance through upgrades and migrations.